sinderpreet31/Cyclistic_Project/README.md

 **Dataset Acknowledgment:**

 We are grateful to Motivate Inc. for providing the dataset that serves as the foundation of this capstone project.
-Their contribution has enabled us to apply practical data analytics techniques to a real-world dataset, mirroring the challenges and opportunities present in the bike-sharing sector.
+Their contribution has enabled us to apply practical data analytics techniques to a real-world dataset, mirroring the challenges and opportunities present in the bike-sharing sector.Dataset can be download through this link https://www.kaggle.com/datasets/sinderpreet/datainsight-google-analytics-capstone-project/data

 **Objective:**